kanakamedala-rajesh/SecureStorage/docs/project_proposal.md

 * **Risk:** Complexity of asynchronous testing for `FileWatcher`.
     * **Mitigation:** Use robust synchronization primitives in tests; allow for timing variations.
 (Addressed)
 * **Risk:** Ensuring true atomicity and data integrity across all power-fail scenarios.
     * **Mitigation:** Careful implementation of atomic write and backup logic; extensive testing of these scenarios.
+The atomic write logic now includes fsync on both the data file and its parent directory to enhance data integrity.

 This document provides a comprehensive overview of the SecureStorage library project.
 It should serve as a foundational reference for its development, features, and intended use.